 The Auto Config feature configures and provisions all the components in a server in a single operation.
 These components include BIOS, iDRAC, and PERC.
-Auto Config automatically imports a Server Configuration Profile (SCP) XML or JSON file containing all configurable parameters.
+Auto Config automatically imports a Server Configuration Profile (SCP) XML file containing all configurable parameters.
 The DHCP server that assigns the IP address also provides the details for accessing the SCP file.

 SCP files are created by configuring a gold configuration server.
-This configuration is then exported to a shared NFS, CIFS, HTTP or HTTPS network location that is accessible by the DHCP server and the iDRAC of the server being configured.
-The SCP file name can be based on the Service Tag or model number of the target server or can be given as a generic name.
-The DHCP server uses a DHCP server option to specify the SCP file name (optionally), SCP file location, and the user credentials to access the file location.
+This configuration is then exported to a shared CIFS or NFS network location that is accessible by the DHCP server and the iDRAC of the server being configured.
+The SCP filename can be based on the Service Tag or model number of the target server or can be given a generic name.
+The DHCP server uses a DHCP server option to specify the SCP filename (optionally), SCP file location, and the user credentials to access the file location.